If you’re new to detailing and have made your way here, you’re probably wondering...

 Much of the paint we correct at Aesthetic Detail Studio has been touched on by other detailers, or has been damaged by inexperienced dealership prep processes or at-home DIY detailers.
 Our Paint Correction Specialists are expertly trained and have experience correcting paint of all types - single stage, hard, soft, etc. They are trained to accurately diagnose and correct your paint in the least aggressive way possible, while delivering the highest results possible.

 When you bring your vehicle in for correction we use highly accurate paint thickness gauges to measure the clear coat thickness, giving us a more accurate picture of the surface we have to work with.
 These precision tools allow us to determine the maximum level of correction possible, use should we need it.

 They also allow us to determine the current overall condition of the surface.
 Severe variations in readings can indicate body work with thick layers of bondo, respray work, or if a previous detailer used aggressive correction methods on a panel previously.

-When you choose Aesthetic Detail Studio, you can trust that your vehicle, and its paint, is in the best hands.
+When you choose Aesthetic Detail Studio, you can trust that your vehicle and its paint are in the best hands.
 While we offer a wide range of detailing services, paint correction is our specialty.
 We’re prepared to deliver concours-level quality, should you need it.